 1. What methods are used to sterilize Crile and Kelly forceps?

-Crile and Kelly forceps are typically sterilized using methods such as steam sterilization (autoclaving), ethylene oxide gas, or hydrogen peroxide plasma.
+Crile and Kelly forceps are typically sterilized by steam sterilization (autoclaving), ethylene oxide gas, or hydrogen peroxide plasma.

 2. Can I get Crile and Kelly forceps of my preferred size and design?

 Yes, with GerMedUSA’s customization options, medical professionals can get forceps of their preferred sizes and designs.
-You can provide us with your design and other requirements, and we’ll manufacture the instrument for you!
+You can provide your design and other requirements, and we’ll manufacture the instrument for you.

 No, Crile forceps feature full-serrated jaws that can be either straight or curved.
-On the other hand, Kelly forceps also come in both variations but with serrations on their tips only.
+On the other hand, Kelly forceps are also available in both variations, but only the serrated tip is available.

 GerMedUSA offers high-quality, German Stainless steel Crile and Kelly forceps.
 Visit our catalog to explore a diverse range of these instruments.
-We offer multiple variations in sizes and blade types to accommodate surgeons' numerous needs.
+We offer multiple sizes and blade type options to accommodate surgeons' diverse needs.